Our town has the Highest pollution in the US.

 There are many Hispanic families in the ward who feel super terrified about Donald Trump, and some couldn't go to church.

-It was a great week this week!!!
-I left my camera at the apartment a half hour away, but I have this week's and next week's pictures next week.
+was a great week this week!!!
+I left my camera at the apartment a half

 I bear my testimony that fasting changes lives and brings miracles!!